|

 Recommended Lists

-A Bear's Night Out appears in the following Recommended Lists:Games with a strong PC by Tiny Clanger
+A Bear's Night Out appears in the following Recommended Lists:Big, non-linear adventure games with score system by MathBrush

 In some games you mustn't just act, but act in character.
 In most games, Captain Kirk won't be allowed to shoot Mr Spock, and obviously nonsensical acts are disallowed.
 But in others, the whole world and its descriptions are filtered...